clay/clay-kiln/behaviors/README.md

       ifEmpty: title
 ```

-Placeholders may check two different fields, and run a logical comparison on them.
-This is handy for components with editable links, as you'll usually want to display a placeholder when _either_ the url and the link text are empty.
-Comparators are case-insensitive, and you can use `AND`, `OR`, or `XOR`.
+Placeholders may check two different fields with a logical operator.
+This is handy for components with editable links, as you'll usually want to display a placeholder when _either_ the url or the link text are empty.
+Operators are case-insensitive, and you can use `AND`, `OR`, or `XOR`.

 ```yaml
 _groups: